gimenete/helical/README.md

 While developing helical generators or just to see interactively how the generators change when editing your data model, you can use the `--watch` option in the command line.

+Note: files starting with a dot (`.`) are ignored.

+# Error notifications

+If you want to get notified when an error occurs processing any file, parsing the model, etc. you can use the `--notify` option.
+Right now it only notifies about errors, but in a future it will notify if the whole process got fixed if you change any file and it was giving errors previously.

 # Installation

 ```